-A few days later, Lagrange was offered and accepted a job as an assistant professor of Mathematics at an artillery school in Turin – the Royal Military Academy.
-He left the University of Turin without a degree and began teaching Calculus & Mechanics.
-His students were all older than him, and he was not the best of teachers – he was rather timid and delivered lectures that were too advanced for his students.
+A few days later, Lagrange was offered and accepted a job as an assistant professor of mathematics at an artillery school in Turin – the Royal Military Academy.
+He left the University of Turin without a degree and began teaching calculus & mechanics.
+His students were all older than him and he was not the best of teachers – he was rather timid and his lectures were too advanced for his students.

 Subsequent correspondence between Lagrange and Euler led to a new branch of mathematics – the calculus of variations.

 Euler was so overwhelmed by the importance of Lagrange’s work that he proposed the young man from Turin be elected as a foreign member of the Berlin Academy.
 Lagrange was duly elected on September 2, 1756, at age 20.